Syncfusion AI Assistant

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-• The rowHeight property applies uniform height to all rows, including header and footer rows.
+• The rowHeight property applies the height to all rows in the grid, including the header and footer rows.

 • Row-specific height customization requires the rowDataBound event approach.